gyng/rust-raytracer/README.md

 ## Usage

-1. Compile: `rustc main.rs`
-2. Scene is created in `my_scene.rs`
+1. Scene is created in `my_scene.rs`
+2. Load the scene/camera in main.rs, and send it to the renderer (already done for default scene)
+3. Compile: `rustc main.rs`
-3. Run compiled program
+4. Run compiled program

 ## Features